Home / FAQ

 Am I responsible for paying for all of the child’s needs?

-Centerstone also gives its foster parents additional financial support each month to buy clothes for foster children.
-And we reimburse for mileage to therapy appointments and other foster child-related activities and appointments.
+In Indiana, Centerstone also gives its foster parents additional financial support each month to reimburse for mileage to therapy appointments and other foster child-related activities and appointments.

 Centerstone Logo